wepay/WePay-Java-SDK/README.md

 ```
 Once the WePay object is initialized, you can make all of the API calls described by the documentation on WePay's website.
 For a full listing of available API calls, visit https://www.wepay.com/developer and explore the API Calls section.

-API calls through the Java SDK generally take two arguments, a data object argument and an access_token argument.
-For API calls where authorization is needed, you'll need to include the access_token argument appropriately; for calls that don't require authorization, you can set access_token to null.
+API calls through the Java SDK generally take two arguments, a data object argument and an accessToken argument.
+For API calls where authorization is needed, you'll need to include the accessToken argument appropriately; for calls that don't require authorization, you can set accessToken to null.

 Data objects facilitate the passing of valid parameters to API call classes.
 Most data objects are designed specifically as parameters to certain types of API calls.
 Other data objects are utilized by multiple API calls.
 You can learn what types of data objects are taken as arguments by API call functions in the <a href="https://github.com/wepay/WePay-Java-SDK/blob/master/APICalls.txt">APICalls.txt</a> file.
 This file contains a listing of all available API calls available through this SDK, their return types, and which data object parameters each call takes.